 Babe Ruth's 177 runs scored in 1921

 Like Wilson's RBI mark, Ruth got a good bit of help from a lineup that collectively hit .300 and averaged 6.2 runs.
-But don't shortchange the 353 times that "The Bambino" reached base, which still stands as the fifth-highest single-year total in history.
+But don't shortchange the 353 times that "The Bambino" reached base, which still stands as the fifth-highest single-year total in modern history.
 Hitting 59 homers will go a long way, too, of course.
 Even at his peak, Bonds never scored 150 times in a season; Jeff Bagwell (152 runs in 2000) is the most recent player to crack 150, and he was the first since Ted Williams in 1949.

 Pete Rose's 15,890 plate appearances and 4,256 hits